MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/roadmap.md

 # Roadmap &#8212; MRTK2

-Here is our vision for major work in the Mixed Reality Toolkit for calendar year 2021 and 2022.
+Here is our vision for major work in Mixed Reality Toolkit for calendar year 2021 and 2022.
 This work is under development, and target dates are estimates only.

 ## Current release